djpugh/MTfit/docs/source/real-tutorial.rst

 *************************************
-Tutorial: Using mtfit with Real Data
+Tutorial: Using MTfit with Real Data
 *************************************

 .. only:: not latex

-    The :doc:`previous <tutorial>` section has introduced many of the different options available in :mod:`mtfit`.
+    The :doc:`previous <tutorial>` section has introduced many of the different options available in :mod:`MTfit`.
 This section explains the reasoning behind the choice of these parameters using a synthetic and real example.

 .. only:: latex

-    The previous chapter has introduced many of the different options available in :mod:`mtfit`.
+    The previous chapter has introduced many of the different options available in :mod:`MTfit`.
 This chapter explains the reasoning behind the choice of these parameters using synthetic and real examples.

 .. only:: not latex